Skip to main content

 Go for a walk after dinner

-Going for a short walk after eating your meal not only helps you burn calories, it also helps prevent high glucose spikes.
+Taking a short walk after a meal not only helps burn calories but also aids in preventing elevated glucose levels.
 Since walking is a great low-impact exercise, you won’t have to worry about breaking a sweat or doing anything too strenuous.
 Consider walking for 15-20 minutes after dinner.

 Bonus: The more the merrier, so consider asking your family or friends to walk with you after dinner!